John William Rankin was born on Sept. 22, 1861 in Wharton Township, Fayette County, PA, the eldest son of Robert and Hester Ann (Minerd) Rankin.

-On March 3, 1920, at the age of 26, Thomas married 23-year-old Gladys (Miller) Daniels (1897-1969), a native of West Finley, Washington County.
-She was the daughter of cousins Jesse and Flora Belle (Farabee) Miller, and had been married once before, to Benjamin H. Daniels, divorcing on Feb.
-3, 1920.
-The ceremony took place in Washington, Washington County, with justice of the peace John F. Carmichael officiating.
+On March 3, 1920, at the age of 26, Thomas married a 23-year-old distant cousin and divorcee Gladys (Miller) Daniels (1897-1969), a native of West Finley, Washington County.
+She was the daughter of Jesse and Flora Belle (Farabee) Miller.
+See the Miller biography for more.

 ~ Son John Oliver Rankin ~